knownsrc/cemetary/README.md

 > To get started with this tool, follow these steps:
 >
 > 1. **Download:**
->    - Download will be pushed shortly.
+>    - download [here](https://github.com/knownsrc/cemetary/releases/download/release/cemetary.exe) or go to the [releases tab](https://github.com/knownsrc/cemetary/releases)
 >
 > 2. **For Source Code:**
 >    - source code will be released at 225 stars.
 I know this is a lot but still.